Drinking Water Supply

 Magnesium: 120 ppm 7.0 grains/gal

-The City of Prior Lake generally flushes hydrants for three to four weeks beginning in early April and mid-September starting with the east of Upper and Lower Prior Lake and east of Spring Lake, including service areas in Spring Lake Township.
+The City of Prior Lake generally flushes hydrants in the spring starting with the east of Upper and Lower Prior Lake and east of Spring Lake, including service areas in Spring Lake Township.
 Flushing takes place west of Upper and Lower Prior Lake about two weeks later.

 During this period, run cold water and make sure it is clear before washing clothes.
 It is possible to experience yellow or brown water at times other than scheduled flushing because of demand.